R100DX/RDSActivity/README.md

 const BUFFER_SIZE = 1;           // Number of samples used to average the signal value on the chart.
                                  // 1 = raw (no averaging), higher values produce a smoother line.
                                  // null = disabled (use default averaging from main.js).
-const FIX_MAX_POINTS = true;     // Fix the dataset size limit to match the chart's actual frameRate.
-                                 // Prevents flickering on the left edge of the signal chart.
-                                 // true  = auto-calculate from chart config (recommended).
-                                 // false = keep the original hardcoded limit of 400. const FIX_MAX_POINTS = true;     // Prevents flickering on the left edge of the signal chart.
+const FIX_MAX_POINTS = true;     // Prevents flickering on the left edge of the signal chart.
                                  // true  = auto-calculate from chart config (recommended).
                                  // false = keep the original hardcoded limit of 400.